Systematic bias in LISA ringdown analysis due to waveform inaccuracy: The ringdown model

 \subsection{Modes}

 In our work, we use the frequency domain waveform of Eq. \eqref{eq:ringdownModelFreqDomain} with the 13 modes listed in Table~\ref{table_modes} as the ``true'' ringdown signal.
 These modes can be classified according to the following three criteria: \begin{itemize} \item \textbf{Order in perturbation theory.} We consider both linear and quadratic modes.
+In fact, quadratic QNMs have recently been shown to be potentially detectable with LISA~\cite{Yi:2024elj}.
 Linear modes can be labeled with the angular and overtone numbers $\ell m n$.
 We choose to label quadratic modes by $(\ell_1 m_1 n_1)\times (\ell_2 m_2 n_2)$, where $\ell_i$ and $m_i$ are the angular numbers of the linear modes that source them.
 We will only consider quadratic modes with angular number given by $\ell = \ell_1+\ell_2$ and $m = m_1+m_2$.
-The frequencies and damping timescales of quadratic modes are given by $\omega_{\ell m n}=\omega_{\ell_1 m_1 n_1}+\omega_{\ell_2 m_2 n_2}$ and $\tau_{\ell m n}^{-1}=\tau_{\ell_1 m_1 n_1}^{-1}+\tau_{\ell_2 m_2 n_2}^{-1}$. \item \textbf{Overtone number.} We only consider modes with $n = 0$ (fundamental modes) or $n=1$ (overtone modes). \item \textbf{(Counter) rotation.} As shown in Eq.~\eqref{eq:QNMModelTimeDomain}, given a certain triplet $(\ell m n)$, there are two modes in the waveform with either positive or negative real frequency.
+The frequencies and damping timescales of quadratic modes are given by $\omega_{\ell m n}=\omega_{\ell_1 m_1 n_1}+\omega_{\ell_2 m_2 n_2}$ and $\tau_{\ell m n}^{-1}=\tau_{\ell_1 m_1 n_1}^{-1}+\tau_{\ell_2 m_2 n_2}^{-1}$. \item \textbf{Overtone number.} We only consider modes with $n = 0$ (fundamental modes) or $n=1$ (overtone modes).
+Higher overtone modes are typically too short-lived to be relevant for our analysis. \item \textbf{(Counter) rotation.} As shown in Eq.~\eqref{eq:QNMModelTimeDomain}, given a certain triplet $(\ell m n)$, there are two modes in the waveform with either positive or negative real frequency.
 We will refer as ``prograde'' to the modes with $\text{Sign}(\omega)=\text{Sign}(m)$, and as ``retrograde'' to those satisfying the opposite condition $\text{Sign}(\omega)=-\text{Sign}(m)$.
 Thus, each $\ell m n$ harmonic contains both a prograde and a retrograde mode.

 \end{itemize}

 Due to the homogeneity of the linear Teukolsky equation, the complex amplitudes of linear modes, unlike the frequencies, depend on the binary configuration before the merger.
 Therefore, they cannot be predicted by perturbation theory for a merger of comparable mass objects, although they can be extracted from NR simulations~\cite{London_2014,Cheung:2023vki, Pacilio_2024, Mitman:2025hgy}.
 We compute the true values of the amplitudes $A_{\ell m n}$ and phases $\Phi_{\ell m n}$ of the linear modes as functions of the masses $m_1,m_2$ and spins $a_1,a_2$ of the progenitors using the fits of~\cite{Cheung:2023vki} to NR simulations.
 To account for a starting time of the ringdown later than the luminosity peak, we multiply all complex amplitudes given in~\cite{Cheung:2023vki} by a suppression factor $e^{-i \omega_{\ell mn} t_0} e^{-t_0/\tau_{\ell mn}}$, which corresponds to evolving the model of Eq.~\eqref{eq:QNMModelTimeDomain} for a time $t_0$.